We are the Junior Forest Rangers

 What is JFR?

 The JFR program is an incredible summer employment opportunity for high school students in Alberta, as well as post-secondary students or graduates from across the country (and beyond).
-JFR is a provincially run program under the Wildfire Management Branch in the Ministry of Agriculture, Forestry and Rural Economic Development.
+JFR is a provincially run program under the Wildfire Management Branch in the Ministry of Forestry, Parks, and Tourism.
 We have up to 9 crews stationed in the 10 different forest areas across the province.
 Each crew consists of a Crew Leader, Sub Leader, and 6 Crew Members.
 Our crews live on an Alberta Wildfire base, and every day they take part in a wide variety of hands-on work projects and educational opportunities.
 For a general overview of the JFR Program, check out the 6 W's of JFR

 JFR Program Objectives: